-There is an exciting development coming soon – a revival of a Post-Study Work visa!
+Exciting news from 1 July 2021 – return of a Post-Study Work visa!
 We remember it from before 2012, and it has now been revived under the new name – Graduate route.
 It is available to graduates from UK universities, who have completed a degree course, ie minimum Bachelor level.
 You have to complete your course but don’t have to wait for the actual graduation ceremony or certificate.
 It is a visa for 2 years (3 years for Doctoral students), allowing to work for any employer at any skill level without sponsorship, as well as to set up a business in the UK.
-While we are still awaiting the details, it is expected to be available for those graduating in the summer 2021.
-In in that case, you could come to study for a UK degree, get a 2-year visa to look for work, then switch to the above – mentioned Skilled Worker visa.
+In this scenario, you can come to study for a UK degree, then get a 2-year visa to look for work, then switch to the above – mentioned Skilled Worker visa.
 After 5 years – settlement.
 Post-Study Work visa won’t count towards settlement, so if you are able to find Sponsorship for a Skilled Worker visa sooner, you could start ‘your’ 5 years sooner too.
 It is also a useful visa to buy time to complete 2 years of living together to qualify for an Unmarried Partner visa, which also leads to settlement.

 Study – Stay with Partner – Settle

 If you are about to complete your degree at a UK university and wish to remain with your British partner here, you can apply for a visa based on your relationship.
 As a Spouse or an Unmarried Partner, for the latter you need to have lived together for 2 years.
 If you cannot meet this rule now, you can get a Graduate route visa first, for 2 years with the right to work, and then apply for a Partner visa.

 10 years continuous residence in the UK